 10. Space Only Designs and Height Limitations

-Exhibitors must submit designs for space only stands or those stands that they wish to build higher than 2.5 metres by 30 April 2016 for the Organiser’s approval and consent.
+Exhibitors must submit designs for space only stands or those stands that they wish to build higher than 2.5 metres by 30 June 2020 for the July 2020 event and by 15 October 2020 for the November 2020 event for the Organiser’s approval and consent.
 All stands must comply with local authority and venue owner requirements and be without detriment to neighbouring exhibitors.

 11. Exhibition Contractors